FailAcademy/learning/adp-london/_slides/week-07/03-bdd.md

 1. Stories
 1. Outside-in
 1. Interface Discovery
+1. Practice!

 ---
 template: inverse

 # TDD vs BDD
 .large[Step.
 Away.
 From.
 Computer.]

+???

+BDD allows us to think about our functionality in terms of how it affects our users.
+It is a plain-text formalized method for describing how we expect our code to work.

 ---
 class: middle